Posts Tagged ‘DC’

 - Sign up to testify.

-- Show up at least 20 minutes before the hearing starts.
+- Be there at least 20 minutes before the hearing starts.

-- You will be required to pass through security.
+- You will be required to pass through security at the Wilson Building.
 Bring a state-issued ID.

 - Bring at least 8 copies of your written testimony to submit for the record.